mpnaushad/getting-cleaning-data-project/README.md

+## Getting and Cleaning Data Project

-This is the course project for the **Getting and Cleaning Data** Coursera course.
-The R script, *run_analysis.R*, does the following:
+This is the repo for course project for the **Getting and Cleaning Data** Coursera course.

+### Overview

+This project demonstrate the collection and cleaning of a tidy data set that can be used for subsequent analysis.

+### High Level Project Summary

 1. Download the dataset if it does not already exist in the working directory
 2. Load the activity and feature info